oobabooga/text-generation-webui/README.md

 ##### Manual install

-The requirments*.txt above contain various precompiled wheels.
+The requirements*.txt above contain various precompiled wheels.
 If you wish to compile things manually, or if you need to because no suitable wheels are available for your hardware, you can use `requirements_nowheels.txt` and then install your desired loaders manually.

 ### Alternative: Docker